 And I think it's exactly right.

-These are the same people who lined up to defend Bill Clinton, even in the face of proven uh misconduct.
+These are the same people who lined up to defend Bill Clinton, even in the face of proven misconduct.

-And you know, here they're not uh willing to stand by the the faulty uh anti-du process uh principles they wanted to put on their political enemies, uh they don't want to apply to everyone.
+And, you know, here they're not willing to stand by the faulty anti-due process principles they wanted to put on their political enemies.

-That means innocent until proven guilty, whether I like your politics or dislike them, whether it's going to help or hurt my personal interest, we have to make sure we're being fair to all parties.
+Whether I like your politics or dislike them, whether it's going to help or hurt my personal interests, we have to make sure we're being fair to all parties.

-I hope that that we find out the truth, but we can't jump to the conclusions based on whether we like the person accused or think it would be politically convenient for that person to uh to be to be found guilty or thought guilty, because people kept on saying, well, this isn't a court of law, this is just the court of public opinion.
+I hope that we find out the truth, but we can't jump to the conclusions based on whether we like the person accused or think it would be politically convenient for that person to be found guilty or thought guilty.

 That doesn't change things.